 Honey extracting equipment is used to remove honey from the combs while at the same time preserving the combs’ physical state for future use.

 These mechanical devices mainly feature large drums that serve as the extraction chamber where the honeycombs are placed.
 Once the honeycombs are harvested, they are transferred into the drums which are then set to spin at high speeds, forcing all the honey out.

-Radial honey extractors have frames that are positioned inside the basket with the top side facing outwards while, the tangential type of honey extractor, feature frames that have only one side of the frame facing outwards.
+Radial extractors have frames that are positioned inside the basket with the top side facing outwards while, the tangential extractor features frames that have only one side of the frame facing outwards.

-Additionally, honey extractors also come in a variety of sizes.
+Additionally, extractors also come in a variety of sizes.
 Larger extractors are basically intended for commercial uses while the smaller ones are ideal for small-scale businesses and hobbyists.
-Usually, the larger types of honey extractors can hold over a hundred of frames at once.
+Usually, the larger types of extractors can hold over a hundred of frames at once.
 This allows you to extract gallons of honey in no time.
-However, the smaller types of honey extractors can hold up to three or four times at once.
+However, the smaller types of extractor can hold up to three or four times at once.

-However, regardless of which type of honey extractor equipment you choose, you’ll have to make sure it suits the purpose as well as your budget.
+However, regardless of which type of equipment you choose, you’ll have to make sure it suits the purpose as well as your budget.

 2. Beekeeping Suit

 For the beginning beekeeper, safety will be your primary concern.
-Therefore, one of the most important supplies you will need for a harvest is a beekeeping suit.
+Therefore, one of the most important aspect you will need for a harvest, is a beekeeping suit.